incrementalLearner

 Binary Gaussian kernel classification model for incremental learning, returned as an

-model object.
+incrementalClassificationKernel model object.

-is also configured to generate predictions given
+IncrementalMdl is also configured to generate predictions given

-new data (see predict
+new data (see predict).

-The incrementalLearner
+The incrementalLearner function initializes

-for incremental learning using the model
+IncrementalMdl for incremental learning using the model

-.
+information in Mdl.
 The following table shows the

-properties that incrementalLearner
+Mdl properties that incrementalLearner passes to

-corresponding properties of IncrementalMdl
+corresponding properties of IncrementalMdl.
+The function also

 passes other model information required to initialize

-, such as learned model coefficients,
+IncrementalMdl, such as learned model coefficients,

 regularization term strength, and the random number stream.